Lower Elementary Program

 Carrie Gervais, Head Teacher

-Celina Page, Assistant Teacher and Spanish Teacher
+Celina Page, Spanish Teacher

 Su Locsin, Literacy Specialist